moejolloy/de-terrific-totes-project/terraform/readme.md

-Ingest Lambda has permission to read and write to ingest bucket Processed Lambda has permission to read only from ingest bucket Processed Lambda has permission to read and write to processed bucket
+Ingest Lambda has permission to read and write to ingest bucket Processed Lambda has permission to read only from ingest bucket Processed Lambda has permission to read and write to processed bucket Populate Lambda has permission to read only from processed bucket

 Each have their own roles